Decision-Aware Conditional GANs for Time Series Data: Introduction

-\textbf{Related Work.} The literature on GANs for time-series data does not consider decision awareness or provide theoretical guarantees for decision-related quantities, or for conditional GANs with overlapped-sampling schemes.
-Yoon et al.\cite{Yoon2019} study GANs for general time series problems, combining a supervised and an unsupervised paradigm.
-They use a bidirectional RNN as the discriminator, which is forward-looking when providing conditioning variables and unsuitable for financial time series due to its strength relative to the generator.
-In the context of financial markets, Li et al. \cite{Li2019} introduce the {\em stock-GAN} framework for the generation of order streams (we study asset prices), and evaluate their approach on stylized facts about market micro-structure.
-Koshiyama et al.\cite{Koshiyama2019} use GANs for the calibration and aggregation of trading strategies, generating time-series asset returns for fine tuning trading strategies.
-They do not consider decision-related quantities, and provide no theoretical guarantees for sampling schemes.
-In a different economic setting, Athey et al.\cite{Athey2019} use a Wasserstein GAN (WGAN) to systematically generate synthetic data for studying causal treatment effects.
+\textbf{Related Work.} The literature on GANs for time-series data does not consider decision awareness, even for the non-time series context, and does not provide theoretical guarantees for decision-related quantities or conditional GANs with overlapped-sampling schemes~\cite{Takahashi2019,Zhou2018,Wiese2019,Ni2020,Yoon2019}.
+In the context of financial markets, \cite{Li2019} introduce {\em stock-GAN} for the generation of order streams, and evaluate their approach on stylized facts about market micro-structure. \cite{Koshiyama2019} study the use of GANs for generating additional synthetic samples to help with model calibration and aggregation.
+Neither method is decision aware, and they are similar to the baselines we use in ablations (specifically, they are akin to a ``1-step, return-data only" baseline).
+There is also work that makes use of GANs to perform anomaly detection in time series data~\cite{Li2019b,Li2018,Geiger2020,Bashar2020}, for imputation for multivariate time series~\cite{Luo2018,Luo2019}, and to study causal effects in economic models~\cite{Athey2019}.